 - Transfer the batter to the piping bag.

 - Pipe 1 1/2” circles on a baking sheet lined with silicon mat.
 I usually use 2 sheets.
 This will depend on how big you pipe your macarons.

-- Slam the trays against the counter to release air bubbles.
+- Bang the trays against the counter to release air bubbles.

 - Use a toothpick to pop any remaining bubbles.

 - If using sprinkles, make sure to sprinkle them before the macaron shells dry.
 Sprinkle them on half of the sprinkles, as you will want the other half to be used as the bottom of the macaron sandwich.

 - Let the trays rest for 30-45 minutes until the shells are dry.
 Test this by touching a macaron gently with your finger.
 Depending on humidity levels and weather, it might take longer or less time for your macarons to dry.